Mars723/TrickTheGoogleDoc/README.md

   end repeat
 end tell

-For each run, adjust delay to the target i (e.g., 1s, 5s, 9–10s, 20s) and keep other conditions fixed.‘’‘
+For each run, adjust delay to the target i (e.g., 1s, 5s, 9–10s, 20s) and keep other conditions fixed.```

 ⸻